Dr Voyageur - Budget Travel Tips Home Page

 Vermont Transit, an affiliate of Greyhound that honours Greyhound tickets and passes.

-The really scenic portion is in Vermont between Burlington and White River Junction, NH.
+The really scenic portion is in Vermont between Burlington and White River Junction, New Hampshire..

 All best wishes for a super travelling experience!